 Pros: Integrating takes very little time - just a few lines of code to get the basic setup.

 Cons: it only handles Authy and is quite expensive - it costs $0.09 for each authentication that requires SMS (if the user saves the device, this is no longer required) and $0.05 for each SMS sent.
 However, if all you need is to verify your MVP, it’s great to move as fast as possible and pay later.

 Devise with Two-factor Authentication Using Google Authenticator - No SMS Support

 Assumptions: you have Devise set up and working.
 All you want is to extend it by adding 2FA based on Google Authenticator.

-This tutorial is made by me and aims to provide you with a well documented approach to customizing 2FA.
+This tutorial is made by me and aims to provide you with a well-documented approach to customising 2FA.
 Implementing the full feature should not take you more than 2-3 hours - if it takes longer, or you don’t understand something, please let me know on Twitter.